bietdoikiem/multi-data-pipeline/faker_api/README-tut4.md

 3.1. "faker-producer.py":
 - delete line 14-30 and 45-52
 - add all from "faker-api/data.py" in
-- update the file to maker to make program run correctly
+- update the file to make the program run correctly
 - remove dataprep package
 - here is the complete code for you reference: